quead/angular-youtube-player/README.md

 **For building app**

 1. Build the src folder with
-`ng build` in root folder (you need to have angular-cli installed on global)
+`ng build` in root folder
+*You need to have angular-cli installed on global (check above)* *This is compiling typescript into Javascript*

 2. Copy package.json from **/app** folder and paste it to **dist** folder
 3. Download [NWjs v0.25.0 +](https://nwjs.io/ "NWJS Download")